Overview

 Connection Variables

-For example, a Websocket connection using the Phoenix Channels JavaScript client would look like this, where MY_TOKEN is the token retrieved through the Create User:
+A WebSocket connection using the Phoenix Channels JavaScript client would look like this, where MY_TOKEN is the token retrieved through the Create User:

 let socket = new Socket("wss://{URL}/socket/websocket", {params: {token: {MY_TOKEN}}})